Gaya/clevernode/source/index.md

 ## Why Hire me?

-Hire me for **freelance JavaScript / React development** as well as solving the whole **front-end tool stack of your projects**.
+Hire me for **freelance JavaScript / React development**.
+I can solve your whole **front-end of your projects**.
 My experience lies in creating solid and stable applications which teams of developers like to keep working on and improve.

-My strength is that I know how to structure and create the right architectures for complex web applications.
+My strength is that I know how to structure and create the **right architectures for complex web applications**.
 I also have an eye for code quality and following best-practises.

 I help teams create readable solutions and future proof code.